GoogleCloudPlatform/community/tutorials/deploy-mean-app-mongodb-replication.md

 The Cloud Launcher deploys Bitnami MEAN on multiple Google Compute Engine instances.
 You can monitor the progress of the deployment from the [Deployment Manager](https://console.cloud.google.com/dm/deployments).
 Once deployed, note the password for the MongoDB database.
 Then, click the `Manage` link for each instance in the Deployment Manager and note its internal IP address from the corresponding instance detail page.

-## Connect the MEAN application to the Bitnami MongoDB with Replication cluster.
+## Connect the MEAN application to the Bitnami MongoDB with Replication cluster

 Reconfigure the MEAN application to use the Bitnami MongoDB with Replication cluster: